Monthly Blogging Income Report: December 2018

 Bye-bye 2018 – Welcome 2019!

 So, finally, 2018 is gone.
-Now comes a new and a more awesome year filled with many targets, future goals and happiness.
+Now comes a new and more awesome year filled with many targets, future goals, and happiness.
 I believe you too experienced how fast 2018 went off.
-And I equally expect 2019 to be the faster than that!
+And I equally expect 2019 to be faster than that!

 Anyways, this post is about my income.
 Today I want to talk about what did I accomplished in 2018 and the progress I made both financially and mentally.
 If you are new here, have a look at my previous income report here.

 Here comes another monthly blogging income report, and this is about how much I made in December 2018.

 You can check the latest income report here.

 In December BforBloggers got over 2500 new visitors and 2900+ sessions.
 Overall page views were 3800+ and the bounce rate was near 79%.
 That’s pretty well because if you look at my previous income report you’ll see we almost doubled our pageviews.